sancharib-git/capstone-llm/README.md

 Write the json documents per question again to s3 under path `cleaned/{tag}`

 If you are confident in your code, the next step is scheduling it using Airflow

+## How to run your project

+The following commands are assumed to run in the `capstone_llm` subdirectory.
+- create a virtualenv: `python3 -m venv venv`
+- using dependencies:
+  - add the dependencies to the requirements.in
+  - generate correct versions + transitive dependencies using: `pip-compile requirements.in`
+  - install the dependencies in your virtual environment using `pip install -r requirements.txt`
+  - note: the provided dockerfile already packages pyspark 3.5.1, so you only need to specify this in your dev-requirements.in.
+    This way you have spark available when running locally, but it is not packaged twice when running in Docker.
+- 2 places to write your transformation logic:
+  - clean.py: your pyspark cleaning code
+  - ingest.py: see task 3bis (only if you have time left)
+- run the tasks
+  - install the project in your venv directory as follows: `pip install -e .`
+  - run a task: `python3 -m capstonellm.tasks.clean` or `python3 -m capstonellm.tasks.ingest`

 ## Task 2: schedule your task using Airflow